Life Event Changes

 If you are adding a dependent child, then a birth certificate or court document showing proof of guardianship should be uploaded as your dependent verification.

-In general, you cannot change plans mid-year (ex: From OAP to HDHP) unless you end employment and are rehired within the same year.
-In these cases your balances can transfer, but you will owe remaining balances on deductibles and out of pocket limits in the new plans.
-This could potentially cost more out of pocket, than the savings in premiums.
-You will also need to be careful of this if you are changing contributions from Flexible Spending Accounts and Health Reimbursement Accounts to Health Savings Account or vise versa.
+In general, you should be careful about chaning medical plans mid-year (ex: From OAP to HDHP) unless you end employment and are rehired within the same year.
+Your deductibles and out-of-pocket accruals met year to date will not transfer to the plan so this could potentially cost more out-of-pocket, than the savings in premiums.
+You could also put yourself at risk with the IRS if you are changing contributions from Flexible Spending Accounts and Health Reimbursement Accounts to Health Savings Account or vise versa.
 We recommend that you contact a tax professional to make sure you remain compliant with IRS regulations in these cases.

 If you have a spouse who also works at Dartmouth, you may transfer from their plan to your own or vise-versa during a qualifying life status event, however you may face the issues switching between plans mid year as mentioned above (ex: OAP to HDHP).
 Be sure to contact Cigna at 855-869-8619 and ask for the balances to be transferred to your new plan.

 When making changes to your medical plan, we encourage you to refill all prescriptions just prior to the change, to ensure that you have enough medication to last through the transition period.
 You may need to ask your provider to submit a new prescription for this to be approved by the pharmacy.
 Most pharmacies will reimburse overpayment when requested within 14 days of the refill.
 After 14 days, Express Scripts and most other Pharmacy vendors will only reimburse at the prescriptions allowable amount.
 If you have an emergency situation, please reach out to the benefits office for assistance.

 You may only add or remove dependents during a qualifying life status event.